 Patient Choice – choosing your hospital or service

-It is important to Brighton and Hove CCG that patients and the public receive information to support them to make informed choices about their healthcare.
+It is important to Brighton and Hove Clinical Commissioning Group that patients and the public receive information to support them to make informed choices about their healthcare.

 NHS Choice Framework